mims-harvard/crank/crank/README.txt

 each community and then combines these features to obtain the community prioritization.
 It can be used with any community detection method and scales to large networks.
-It uses only information provided by the network structure and does not requireany additional external metadata or labels.
+It uses only information provided by the network structure and does not require any additional external metadata or labels.

 The algorithm is described in: